This set of geom, stat, and coord are used to visualise simple feature (sf)

 andylim

-and some data points fall outside those limits, then those data points may show up in places such as the axes, the legend, the plot title, or the plot margins.- mapping
+and some data points fall outside those limits, then those data points may show up in places such as the axes, the legend, the plot title, or the plot margins.- reverse

 Set of aesthetic mappings created by